 Food containers and cups made of expanded polystyrene (including covers and lids)

 Reusable cups and containers, reusable wraps/silicone bags, cardboard containers and lids

 Shopping sustainably and asking the businesses to supply sustainable goods can make an impact.

 Join an organisation protecting our environment and promoting sustainability.
 We work in partnership with the following groups which welcome new members:

 Environmental groups in North Ayrshire can request to be added to this list by emailing Waste Awareness.

 What we are doing at North Ayrshire Council: Plastic Free Council by 2022

-On 19 June 2018, Cabinet approved the Plastic Waste Prevention Action Plan to progress the Council to move towards becoming a “Plastic Free Council” by 2022.
+In 2018, Cabinet approved the Plastic Waste Prevention Action Plan to progress the Council to move towards becoming a “Plastic Free Council” by 2022.

 Ongoing steps include:

-- Working with suppliers to further reduce plastic usage and ensure that sustainable alternatives can be provided
+- working with suppliers to further reduce plastic usage and ensure that sustainable alternatives can be provided

 The work on problematic single-use plastic items continues: